akabab/wunderbird/README.md

 It's a remake of flappy bird, improved to be multiplayer online through a web page and directly influenced by the sensed data from the external environment.

-This were orignaly made on April 15' during [Wearhacks](http://www.wearhacks.com/) Hackathon in [42 School](http://www.42.fr/), Paris.
+This project were originally made on April 15' during [Wearhacks](http://www.wearhacks.com/) Hackathon in [42 School](http://www.42.fr/), Paris.
 This project was then selected alongside other 4 teams and finally won the [Wunderbar](https://www.relayr.io/products-services/wunderbar/) prize.

 Wunderbar sensors recover real environement datas such as temperature, noise, humidy.. which ones represents then the "Wunder Bird" game design!